Manipulation Under Anesthesia After a Knee Replacement

 Everyone who undergoes a knee replacement will experience some stiffness throughout their recovery.
 Stiffness is very common.
 However, if stiffness is a major player that is getting in the way of your recovery, action must be taken.

 A manipulation under anesthesia (MUA) is something that is recommended as a last resort to fix knee stiffness and range of motion issues.
 When dealing with post-op stiffness, physical therapy and continued at-home range of motion rehab exercises usually fix the problem.
 Regaining motion after knee surgery isn’t passive, so patients who put more into their physical therapy can usually nip stiffness in the bud.
-In saying this, some patients are the exception to the rule and aggressive physical therapy and “doing all the right things” won’t solve their knee stiffness or help them reach knee bend above the required 90 degrees.
+In saying this, some patients are the exception to the rule and aggressive physical therapy and “doing all the right things” won’t solve their knee stiffness or help them reach good knee flexion for everyday living.

 If stiffness is impacting your ability to recover at the pace your care team expects, a manipulation under anesthesia (MUA) may be recommended.